TheMarco77/math.js/README.md

-# Team Treehouse math workshop | math.js | Workshop using the visitors inputs to do math. addition, multiplication, division and subtract
+# Team Treehouse math workshop | math.js | by using the visitors number inputs to do math.
+Addition, multiplication, division and subtract

 * The steps below are the steps taken for this math.js script file to working.
 * It uses any input number by the visitor to do all available basic math problems